Lead poisoning: Chronic poisoning

-Effects on children
+Effects on pregnancy and children

-As lead safety standards become more stringent, fewer children in the US are found to have elevated lead levels.
+As lead safety standards become more stringent, substantially fewer children in the US are found to have elevated lead levels.

+Pregnant women who have elevated blood lead levels are at greater risk of premature birth or a low birth weight.
+In a Canadian prospective population based cohort study, an increase in blood lead levels in pregnant women by 10 μg/L was associated with a 70% increased risk of preterm birth.
+In the same study, in those with low vitamin D levels, lead toxicity was associated with an even greater risk of preterm birth, a 3 times higher risk.

-A pregnant woman who has elevated blood lead levels is at greater risk of a premature birth or a low birth weight.
-Children are more at risk for lead poisoning because their smaller bodies are in a continuous state of growth and development.
-Young children are much more vulnerable to lead poisoning, as they absorb 4 to 5 times more lead than an adult from a given source.
-Furthermore, children, especially as they are learning to crawl and walk, are constantly on the floor and therefore more prone to ingesting and inhaling dust that is contaminated with lead.
+Children are at greater risk for lead poisoning because their smaller bodies are in a continuous state of growth and development, and their bodies therefore absorb lead from the environment at a greater rate than adults.
+Young children usually absorb 4 to 5 times more lead than an adult from a given source.
+Younger children also crawl on the floor and explore objects and fixtures with their mouths and therefore more prone to ingesting and inhaling dust that is contaminated with lead.

 The classic signs and symptoms in children are loss of appetite, abdominal pain, vomiting, weight loss, constipation, anemia, kidney failure, irritability, lethargy, learning disabilities, and behavioral problems.

-Slow development of normal childhood behaviors, such as talking and use of words, and permanent intellectual disability are both commonly seen.
+Chronic lead exposure is associated with developmental delay, intellectual disability, learning difficulties, poor academic performance, and behavioral problems in children.
+Chronic lead exposure is also a risk factor for attention deficit hyperactivity disorder (ADHD) in children.
+Children with lead poisoning are 7.4 times more likely of dropping out of school and 5.8 times more likely of having learning disabilities.
+Lead poisoning is also a risk factor for behavioral problems in children including conduct disorder, delinquincy, and criminal behavior.
+In children with chronic lead exposure, the largest rate of decline in the intelligence quotient (IQ) was at lower relative lead levels (less than 100 μg/L) with the decline continuing at higher levels, but at a less rapid rate.

 Although less common, fingernails can develop leukonychia striata if exposed to abnormally high lead concentrations.

 On July 30, 2020, a report by UNICEF and Pure Earth revealed that lead poisoning is affecting children on a "massive and previously unknown scale".
-According to the report, one in three children, up to 800 million globally, have blood lead levels at or above 5 micrograms per decilitre (μg/dL), which is the commonly accepted threshold beyond which action is required.
+According to the report, one in three children, up to 800 million globally, have blood lead levels at or above 5 micrograms per decilitre (μg/dL), which is the commonly accepted threshold beyond which treatment is required.